Middleware

 if (!in_array($request->action, $noNeedLogin)) {

-// Intercept the request and return a redirect response, stopping the request from continuing
+// Intercept the request, return a redirect response, stop the request from traversing to the onion core

 return redirect('/user/login');